 Regardless of what state you work in, navigating payroll compliance can be a challenge.
 In the Empire State, it’s a whole new ball game.

 In 2016, Governor Andrew Cuomo signed a bill that will gradually increase New York’s minimum wage to $15 per hour over the next few years.
 These increases won’t be felt uniformly—New York City, Long Island, Westchester, and the rest of the state all have differing rates to compensate for the disparate cost of living in those regions.
-By the end of 2019, the state minimum wage will increase to $11.90.
+At the end of 2019, the state minimum wage increased to it's current rate of $11.80/hour.
 Nassau, Suffolk, and Westchester county minimum wages will increase to $13, while New York City's will increase to $15 for companies with fewer than 10 employees.

 New York State Minimum Wage